mikes-hacks/mxhelp/README.md

 # Quick Edits
 Changes - Any changes you make will automatically get 'helped' when you run **mxhelp**.
-Additions - Adding a new script is easy, just put it in the ~/mxhelp folder, and add a new alias.
+Additions - Adding a new script is easy, just put it in the ~/mxhelp folder, and add another alias.
 Remember - For any changes you make, just be sure the IP and TGT match with the existing.

 # Secret Sauce (FYI)